hyrmn/hyr.mn/src/posts/mapping-objects-in-csharp.md

 }
 ```

 If you're familiar with LINQ, you're probably wondering why you can't call `users.Cast<UserSummary>()`.
-The reason is because the explicit cast that we introduced is bound at the [call sites](https://en.wikipedia.org/wiki/Call_site) at compile-time (that is, the code to do the conversion is written at the time you build your app) but the LINQ `.Cast<>()` method is a generic cast performed at runtime and, as such, misses out on that compilation switcharoo.
+The reason is because the explicit cast that we introduced is bound at the [call sites](https://en.wikipedia.org/wiki/Call_site) at compile-time (that is, the code to do the conversion is written at the time you build your app) but the LINQ `.Cast<>()` method is a generic cast performed at runtime and, as such, misses out on that compilation switch-out.

 Would I do this in production code?
-Not for this kind of use case... no. It forces your caller to know that they can (and should), use an explicit cast to transform the data.
+Not for this kind of use case... no. It forces your caller to know that they can (and should) use an explicit cast to transform the data.
 Compare this to the `UserSummary.MapFrom()` method where we get intellisense in our IDE and a clear expectation of what to pass.

 That said, we've gotta have some fun in the blog.
 Plus, there are some valid use cases for it, such as creating a strongly typed ID value object that can pretend to be a GUID when needed.
 This is worth exploring if you're pursuing a Domain Driven Design.